rootmos/h/README.md

     run(string.format("rm -r %s/%s", cache, project))
 end
 ```
+Did you see the malicious/unintended transposition?
+(Don't feel bad, this is the hardships presented to us by the PR-culture.)
-Then there are programming languages
+Now there are programming languages
 [designed to be difficult to read](https://esolangs.org/wiki/Esoteric_programming_language#Obfuscation).
 And speaking of programming languages: "the greatest thing about Lua is that
 you don't have to write Lua."